Agricultural Literacy Curriculum Matrix

 - If we run into any trouble with Indians or cattle rustlers, you will likely come across them first.
 How will you prepare for this type of event?

 - The cook will have around 12 hungry people to feed.
 They expect three hot meals served each day.
 You will likely be the first to rise and the last to retire to bed.
-Any problem meeting this expectation?
+Do you have any problem meeting this expectation?

 - Beans, biscuits, and coffee are the main course for each meal.
 Do you have experience cooking over a fire?
 On rare occasions you might serve meat, but only if an animal becomes injured.
 There may also be a rare occasion to trade with a local farmer along the way for some fresh fruit or vegetables.
 Do you have skills to prepare fruits and vegetables?